 Larry is a certified public accountant who began his career in 1973 with Arthur Andersen LLP.
 He holds an MBA from The University of Chicago Business School and a BA in economics from Queens College.

-Michael Broos was appointed Chief Technology Officer in 2001.
-He has more than 30 years of experience leading technology teams in the development and implementation of software applications for the web, Windows, DOS and mainframes.
+Michael Broos has been Chief Technology Officer since December 2001.
+He has more than 40 years of experience leading technology teams in the development and implementation of software applications for the Internet, Windows, DOS, and mainframes.

-Previously, Mike was Senior Vice President of Technology for About.com; Chief Technology Officer of Fan2Fan.com; Chief Technology Officer of AKA.com; Vice President of Internet Solutions for Inventure.com; and Vice President of Software Development for Dun & Bradstreet Information Systems, for 8 years.
+Before joining the Company, Mr. Broos was Senior Vice President of Technology for About.com; Chief Technology Officer of Fan2Fan.com; Chief Technology Officer of AKA.com; Vice President of Internet Solutions for Inventure.com; and Vice President of Software Development for Dun & Bradstreet for eight years.

-Prior to joining Dun & Bradstreet in 1990, Mike spent 10 years as an independent consultant and entrepreneur, during which time he co-founded several software companies, including Infocom (the creators of Zork).
-Mike began his career with a ten-year stint on the academic computer research staff of the M.I.T.
-Laboratory for Computer Science, where he developed interactive, graphical and email-based applications for the ARPANET (the precursor of today’s Internet).
+Prior to joining Dun & Bradstreet in 1990, Mr. Broos was an independent consultant and entrepreneur for 10 years, during which time he co-founded several software companies, including Infocom (the creators of Zork).
+Mr. Broos began his career with a ten-year stint on the academic computer research staff of the M.I.T.
+Laboratory of Computer Science, where he developed interactive, graphical and email-based applications for the ARPANET (the precursor of today’s Internet).

 CAMILO GOMEZ, PhD

-Camilo was most recently a principal at his firm, Lone Pine Mesa LLC, where he consulted with companies in the area of specialty finance since 2005.
-Previously he was a Managing Director at Standard & Poor’s Risk Solutions group since 2001.
+Dr. Camilo Gomez joined the Company in October 2009 and leads the Quantitative Research effort at the Company.
+Prior to joining the Company, Dr. Gomez was a principal at Lone Pine Mesa LLC, where he consulted with companies in the area of specialty finance since 2005.
+Prior to that, he was a Managing Director at Standard & Poor’s Risk Solutions group since 2001.

-Before S&P, Camilo was co-founder and Group Head for Financial Analytics for the Center for Adaptive Systems & Applications (CASA), a company spun out from the Los Alamos National Laboratory where he had been a researcher.
+Before S&P, Dr. Gomez was co-founder and Group Head for Financial Analytics for the Center for Adaptive Systems & Applications (“CASA”), a company spun off from the Los Alamos National Laboratory where he had been a researcher.
 Formed in collaboration with Citibank, CASA provided quantitative analytical consulting services to Fortune 500 companies.
 A major focus at CASA was to develop scoring and economic response models covering different regions of the globe.

-Camilo earned a BS in 1980 and a PhD in 1985 from the Massachusetts Institute of Technology.
+Dr. Gomez earned a B.S. in 1980 and a Ph.D. in 1985 from the Massachusetts Institute of Technology.

 704 Executive Boulevard